alphagov/notifications-node-client/DOCUMENTATION.md

         "status": sending | delivered | permanent-failure | temporary-failure | technical-failure
         "template": {
             "version": 1,
             "id": 1,
             "uri": "/template/{id}/{version}"
         },
         "created_by_name": "name of the person who sent the notification if sent manually", "created_at": "created at",
-       "sent_at": "sent to provider at",
+        "sent_at": "sent to provider at"
     },
     …
     ],
     "links": {
         "current": "/notifications?template_type=sms&status=delivered",
         "next": "/notifications?other_than=last_id_in_list&template_type=sms&status=delivered"
     }
 }
 ```

 ### Error codes

-If the request is not successful, the client returns an `err`.
+If the request is not successful, the promise fails with an `err`.

 |err.error.status_code|err.error.errors|How to fix|
 |:---|:---|:---|